-It’s that time of year again!
-The seasons are changing and kids are heading back to school, often trading time at the playground or pool for hours in front of a computer screen.
+When kids head back to school, they often trade time on the playground or at the pool for hours in front of a computer screen.
 But are their eyes equipped to handle the change?

-This year, nearly 60 million school-age children will use a computer or digital device for hours a day, and that doesn’t include time spent in front of a TV or gaming system at home.
-This increased exposure puts them at greater risk for Computer Vision Syndrome, or CVS—a serious condition that can cause back and neck pain, dry eye, and even headaches.
+It’s now common for school-age children to use a computer or digital device for hours each day, and that doesn’t include time spent in front of a TV or gaming system at home.
+This increased exposure puts them at greater risk for Computer Vision Syndrome, or CVS—a serious condition that can cause back and neck pain, dry eyes, and even headaches.

 “If your child is avoiding the computer or can only spend a short time working comfortably, it may be a sign of CVS,” says Dr. Bazan.
 “Everyone focuses differently, and some kids don’t have the focusing power for spending long periods of time in front of pixilated images.”
 This lack of focusing power may stem from an inappropriate or improper prescription.

 So what steps can you take to help prevent CVS and other visual-related problems?
 Be sure your kids visit an eye doctor every year.
 As many as one in four students have visual impairment problems, and 20% of middle and high school students (ages 12-17) have difficulty seeing the chalkboard in school.
 “The right prescription is key.
 That’s why it’s a great idea to make annual eye exams part of the back-to-school routine.”

 Based on the manner and frequency of computer use, eyewear can be designed to help focus the eyes and reduce strain while using the computer.
 Vision therapy is another treatment that can help an individual build their focusing power and boost those deficiencies that often cause CVS.